Elizabeth Humphrys: Education

 Humphrys received her Bachelor of Arts from Deakin University in 1997.
 She later undertook a Graduate Certificate in Social Inquiry and a Master of Arts research qualification at the University of Technology Sydney.
 Her MA thesis was entitled, "From Offence to Defence: The Australian Global Justice Movement and the Impact of 9/11".
 In 2016, Humphrys was awarded a Doctor of Philosophy at the University of Sydney for a thesis on the contribution of the labour movement to the rise of neoliberalism.

 Academic career

 Humphrys became a lecturer at UTS in 2016.
-She has authored and co-authored over 20 article and chapters since 2009, as well as four policy reports on heat stress to workers and climate change in association with the United Workers Union, State Library of New South Wales, City of Sydney and the Centre for Future Work.
-Humphrys is an editor of the Social Movement Studies journal and associate editor of the Economic and Labour Relations Review Humphrys was an Inaugural and the Oceania Editor of Interface: A Journal For and About Social Movements until 2017, an international journal she and other scholar activists established in 2009.
+She has authored and co-authored over 20 articles and chapters since 2009, as well as four policy reports on heat stress to workers and climate change in association with the United Workers Union, State Library of New South Wales, City of Sydney and the Centre for Future Work.
+Humphrys is an editor of the Social Movement Studies journal and associate editor of the Economic and Labour Relations Review.
+Humphrys was an Inaugural and the Oceania Editor of Interface: A Journal For and About Social Movements until 2017, an international journal she and other scholar activists established in 2009.